cbrownstein-lambda/lambda-docs-mkdocs/docs/1-click-clusters/serving-llama-3_1-405b.md

 your 1CC GPU nodes.
 This GPU node will be set up as a head node for this tutorial and will be referred to in this tutorial as the "head node."

-On the head node, run:
+On the head node, set environment variables needed for this tutorial by
+running:

 ```bash
 export HEAD_IP=HEAD-IP